 CRGS 485 - This professional development course integrates searching for career opportunities and graduate schools, writing resumes/CVs, practice interviewing, discussions about careers in CRGS, and provides a panel of CRGS Alumni.

 Key Partners - Jessica Urban, Kim Berry

-Economics - Econ 480/482 - This is a new course where students prepare for paid, Summer internships spread out throughout Northern California through partnerships with the Small Business Development Center.
-Students discuss how to be successful in a professional environment, network while in their internships, and write resumes and cover letters that reflect their experience at HSU and in their internships.
+ECON 480/482 - This is a new course where students prepare for paid, Summer internships spread out throughout Northern California through partnerships with the Small Business Development Center.
+Students discuss how to be successful in a professional environment, network while in their internships, and write resumes and cover letters that reflect their experience at Humboldt and in their internships.

 Key Partners: Beth Wilson